NicKylis/letter_recognition/README.md

 An AI model that recognizes hand written digits, trained with the [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) dataset, with more than 99,56% accuracy.

 ## Instructions
+- This project features an AI model through a web application, available # [HERE](https://letter-recognition-1.onrender.com/)
-The project is written in Python using Jupyter Notebook and CUDA programming lanuage through tensorflow.
-It can be run both on google colabs or locally.
+- The AI model is written in Python using Jupyter Notebook and utilizes CUDA programming lanuage through tensorflow.
+It can be built both on google colabs or locally.

 ### Prerequisites (local execution)
 - Tensorflow library installed